AdobeDocs/experience-manager-65.en/help/assets/video.md

 ### Preview a video that has multiple subtitles and audio tracks{#preview-video-audio-subtitle}

-After subtitle files and audio track files are uploaded to a video and processed, you can use the Dynamic Media video viewer to preview all the different tracks.
-Doing so helps you to see what your video looks and sounds like to customers and ensures that it is behaving as expected.
+After subtitle files and audio track files are uploaded to a video and processed, you can use the Dynamic Media video viewer (or other viewer types, if desired) to preview all the different tracks.
+Previewing helps you to see what your video looks and sounds like to customers and ensures that it is behaving as expected.

 When you are satisfied with the video, you can [publish it](publishing-dynamicmedia-assets.md) using any one of the following methods.